sravan8888/aws_vpc/README.md

 A private NAT gateway enables instances in private subnets to connect to other VPCs or your on-premises network but prevents any unsolicited inbound connections from outside your VPC.
 You can route traffic from the NAT gateway through a transit gateway or a virtual private gateway.

+>VPC_Peering Connection
+A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
+Instances in either VPC can communicate with each other as if they are within the same network.
+You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.
+>AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor an AWS Site-to-Site VPN connection, and does not rely on a separate piece of physical hardware.
+There is no single point of failure for communication or a bandwidth bottleneck.